GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 magnitude value (which ranges from 7.2, 7.3, ...
 9.6, 9.7, 9.8 in PTHA18), and
 randomly sample the scenarios.

 We also need to specify the number of scenarios to sample for each magnitude.
 Herein a constant (12) is used, although in general it can vary with magnitude (discussed later).
+The sample sizes used below will be too small to control errors well in many realistic applications, but were selected to help make the errors more obvious.

 ```r